-- 12 tbsp unsalted butter, melted
+- 12 tbsp unsalted butter, melted and cooled

-- ½ cup granulated sugar
+- 1/2 cup granulated sugar

 - 2 tsp vanilla extract

-- ¼ tsp table salt
+- 1/4 tsp table salt

-- 2 cups (250 g) all-purpose flour
+- 2 cups (250 gm) all-purpose flour

-- ½ cup old fashioned oats
+- 1/2 cup old fashioned oats

-- 1 14 oz can sweetened condensed milk
+- 1 14-oz can sweetened condensed milk

-- ½ cup orange juice
+- 1/2 cup orange juice